SOFE3650F18/project-group-27/Deliverable 1/README.md

 | UC-20		| Restrict change of Information            | The system should allow the appropriate users to restrict the information that can be changed by any other uses.|
 | UC-21		| Login                                     | The system should allow all users to securely login in to the system and be able to use all the features they are allowed.|
 ## Figure 2: Quality Attribute Scenarios
+In addition to these use cases, a number of quality attribute scenarios were elicited and documented in the table below.
+The associated use case for each scenario is also included.

 | ID    | Quality Attribute      | Scenario                                  | Associated Use Cases  |
 | ----- | :---------------------:|:-----------------------------------------:| ---------------------:|